Feature Scripts (click on image to download)

 Earth: Today.
-In return for passing favorable legislation that allows drilling in protected areas, a Senator who is a self-proclaimed environmental advocate is secretly accepting large bribes from the nation’s most powerful Oil Company Executive.
+In return for passing favorable legislation that allows drilling in protected areas, a Senatorial hypocrite, who proclaims himself to be an environmental advocate, is secretly accepting enormous bribes from the nation’s most powerful Oil Company Executive, Jack Ralston.

 Genre: Historical Drama (based on true events)